Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topologies

-\begin{examples} We give some example of Grothendieck topologies. \begin{examplenum} \item The class $\Iso$ and $\Mono$ are respectively the smallest and the largest Grothendieck topologies.
+\begin{examples} We give some examples of extended Grothendieck topologies. \begin{examplenum} \item The class $\Iso$ and $\Mono$ are respectively the smallest and the largest extended Grothendieck topologies.

-\item If $\phi:\cE\to \cF$ is an algebraic morphism of topoi, the class $\cG_\phi$ of monomorphisms inverted by $\phi$ is a Grothendieck topology.
-We shall see in \cref{cor:GTop=invmono} that all Grothendieck topologies can be produced in this way.
+\item If $\phi:\cE\to \cF$ is an algebraic morphism of topoi, the class $\cG_\phi$ of monomorphisms inverted by $\phi$ is an extended Grothendieck topology.
+We shall see in \cref{cor:GTop=invmono} that all extended Grothendieck topologies can be produced in this way.

-\item As a particular case, let $\S X = \fun \Fin \cS$ be the free topos on one generator of \cref{def:freetopos}.
+\item As a particular case, let $\S X = \fun \Fin \cS$ be the algebraically free topos on one generator of \cref{def:freetopos}.
 The evaluation at $1\in \Fin$ provides an algebraic morphism $\S X \to \cS$.
-The class of all monomorphisms $F\to G$ such that $F(1)\simeq G(1)$ is a Grothendieck topology.
-The reader can look forward to \cref{ex:toploc:ooconn} for more on this example.
+The class of all monomorphisms $F\to G$ such that $F(1)\simeq G(1)$ is an extended Grothendieck topology.
+The reader can look forward to \cref{ex:toploc:ooconn} for an interpretation.